SparklingWaterBurns/TTJSDownloader/README.md

 # TTJSDownloader

-A TikTok Video Downloader written in pure javascript in only one file that runs on the tiktok website.
+A TikTok Video Downloader written in only vanilla javascript in only one file that runs on the tiktok website.
-(yup, only one file)

 It will redirect you to the tiktok CDN video url of the video the user is currently on.